Apply

 Select a major

-As a postbaccalaureate applicant, you must indicate your intended major or goal for postbaccalaureate study on the application for admission (examples: History, pre-med, preparation for graduate school in psychology).
+As a postbaccalaureate applicant, you must indicate your intended major or goal for postbaccalaureate study on the application for admission (examples: Marine Biology to prepare for new career in wildlife conservation, Cinema & Media Studies in preparation for graduate school and a career as a film professor and archivist).
 Your application will not be considered if you do not indicate your intended major or goal.

-• On the online application, choose “Postbaccalaureate Study (Undeclared),” the very last item in the list of majors, if you are preparing for graduate school or you are pre-med, pre-dent or pre-vet.
+• On the online application, choose “Postbaccalaureate Study (Undeclared),” the very last item in the list of majors, if you are preparing for graduate or professional school.

-All postbaccalaureate students must declare a major by the time they have accumulated 30 credits at the UW after admission as a postbaccalaureate.
-A student may consult an adviser about a possible extension.
-Extensions are usually granted if the student has a reasonable chance of being admitted to the major of choice or if the student is making reasonable progress toward a non-degree goal, such as application to a professional program.
-Students who have neither declared a major nor arranged for an extension by the time they have completed 30 credits past the first bachelor’s degree will be unable to register for the following quarter until they have clarified their degree plans with an adviser.
+Note: Once admitted as a postbaccalaureate student, you must declare a major by the time you have accumulated 30 credits.
+You may consult an adviser about a possible extension.
+Extensions are usually granted if you have a reasonable chance of being admitted to your major of choice or if you are making reasonable progress toward a non-degree goal, such as application to a professional program.
+If you have neither declared a major nor arranged for an extension by the time you have completed 30 credits past your first bachelor’s degree, you will be unable to register for the following quarter until you have clarified your degree plans with an adviser.

 Statement of purpose